Controlled-access highway: Environmental effects

 Controlled-access highways have been constructed both between major cities as well as within them, leading to the sprawling suburban development found near most modern cities.
-Highways have been heavily criticized by environmentalists, urbanists, and preservationists for the noise, pollution, and economic shifts they bring.
-Additionally, they have been criticized by the driving public for the inefficiency with which they handle peak hour traffic.
+Highways have been heavily criticized for the noise, pollution, and economic shifts they bring.
+Additionally, they have been criticized by drivers for the inefficiency with which they handle peak hour traffic.

 Often, rural highways open up vast areas to economic development and municipal services, generally raising property values.
 In contrast to this, above-grade highways in urban areas are often a source of lowered property values, contributing to urban decay.
 Even with overpasses and underpasses, neighbourhoods are divided—especially impoverished ones where residents are less likely to own a car, or to have the political and economic influence to resist construction efforts.
 Beginning in the early 1970s, the US Congress identified freeways and other urban highways as responsible for most of the noise exposure of the US population.
-Subsequently, computer models were developed to analyze freeway noise and aid in their design to help minimize noise exposure.
+Subsequently, computer models were developed to analyse freeway noise and aid in their design to help minimize noise exposure.

 Some cities have implemented freeway removal policies, under which freeways have been demolished and reclaimed as boulevards or parks, notably in Seoul (Cheonggyecheon), Portland (Harbor Drive), New York City (West Side Elevated Highway), Boston (Central Artery), San Francisco (Embarcadero Freeway), Seattle (Alaskan Way Viaduct), and Milwaukee (Park East Freeway).

 An alternative to surface or above-ground freeway construction has been the construction of underground urban freeways using tunnelling technologies.
 This has been employed in Madrid and Prague, as well as the Australian cities of Sydney (which has five such freeways), Brisbane (which has three), and Melbourne (which has two).
 This has had the benefit of not creating heavily trafficked surface roads and, in the case of Melbourne's EastLink freeway, prevented the destruction of an ecologically sensitive area.

 Other Australian cities face similar problems (lack of available land, cost of home acquisition, aesthetic problems and community opposition).
 Brisbane, which also has to contend with physical boundaries (the Brisbane River) and rapid population increases, has embraced underground freeways.
 There are currently three open to traffic (Clem Jones Tunnel (CLEM7), Airport Link and Legacy Way) and one (East-West Link) is currently in planning.
 All of the tunnels are designed to act as an inner-city ring road or bypass system and include provision for public transport, whether underground or in reclaimed space on the surface.
 However, freeways are not beneficial for road-based public transport services, because the restricted access to the roadway means that it is awkward for passengers to get to the limited number of boarding points unless they drive to them, largely defeating the purpose.